Khudiram Bose

-Khudiram Bose (also spelled Khudiram Basu) (3 December 1889 – 11 August 1908) was an Indian nationalist from Bengal Presidency who opposed British rule of India.
+Khudiram Bose (Note: also spelled Khudiram Basu) (3 December 1889 – 11 August 1908) was an Indian nationalist from Bengal Presidency who opposed British rule of India.
 For his role in the Muzaffarpur Conspiracy Case, along with Prafulla Chaki, he was sentenced to death, for the attempted assassination of a British judge, Magistrate Douglas Kingsford, by throwing bombs on the carriage they suspected the man was in.
 Magistrate Kingsford, however, was seated in a different carriage, and the throwing of bombs resulted in the deaths of two British women.
 Prafulla fatally shot himself before the arrest.
 Khudiram was arrested and tried for the murder of the two women, ultimately being sentenced to death.
 He was one of the first Indian revolutionaries in Bengal to be executed by the British.

 Mahatma Gandhi, however, denounced the violence, lamenting the deaths of the two innocent women.
 He stated "that the Indian people will not win their freedom through these methods."
 Bal Gangadhar Tilak, in his newspaper Kesari, defended the two young men and called for immediate swaraj.
 This was followed by the immediate arrest of Tilak by the British colonial government on charges of sedition.

 Early life

-Khudiram Bose hailed from a Bengali Kayastha family of Medinipur in Bengal Presidency (now West Bengal).
-His father held the post of Tehsildar in Mohoboni, within the Keshpur block of West Medinipur district.
+Khudiram Bose hailed from a Bengali Kayastha family of Habibpur, Midnapore, Paschim Medinipur in Bengal Presidency (now West Bengal).
+His father held the post of Tehsildar in Midnapore Town of West Medinipur district.

 Khudiram was the fourth child in a family of three daughters.
 His parents, Trailokyanath Bose and Lakshmipriya Devi had two sons before the birth of Khudiram but both of them died in infancy.
 Following the traditional customs prevalent in the culture, the newborn child was symbolically sold to his eldest sister in exchange for three handfuls of food grains locally known as Khud, in an attempt to save him from dying at an early age.
 This way he acquired the name, Khudiram.

 He lost his mother when he was five years old.
 His father died a year later.
 Aparupa Roy, his elder sister, brought him to her house at Hatgacha village under the Daspur Police Station.
 Aparupa's husband, Amritalal Roy, got him admitted to Tamluk's Hamilton High School.

-In 1902 and 1903, Sri Aurobindo and Sister Nivedita visited Midnapore.
+In 1902 and 1903, Sri Aurobindo and Sister Nivedita visited Medinipur.
 They held a series of public lectures and private sessions with the existing revolutionary groups for freedom.
-Khudiram, a teenager, was an active participant in the discussions about the revolution.
+Khudiram, a teenager, was an active participant in the discussions about the revolution, he met the veteran revolutionary Hemchandra Kanungo, who was the chief of the Anushilan Samiti at Medinipur.

-Apparently, he joined Anushilan Samiti, and came into contact with the network of Barindra Kumar Ghosh of Calcutta.
-He became a volunteer at the age of 15, and was arrested in Midnapore for distributing pamphlets against the British rule in India, but he was completely acquitted of the charges due to the effective pleading by Barrister Birendranath Sasmal.
+Apparently, he was recruited to the Anushilan Samiti, by Hemchandra Kanungo and came into contact with the network of Barindra Kumar Ghosh of Calcutta.
+He became a volunteer at the age of 15, and was arrested in Medinipur for distributing pamphlets against the British rule in India, but he was completely acquitted of the charges due to the effective pleading by Barrister Birendranath Sasmal.
 At the young age of 16, Khudiram took part in planting bombs near the police stations and targeted government officials.